mdn/content/files/en-us/web/security/practical_implementation_guides/robots_txt/index.md

 ## Problem

-Many factors increase the load on your website.
-You may wish to reduce website load by disabling the crawling of automatically generated content.
-As an added benefit, this prevents the pollution of search results with resources that don't benefit from being searchable.
+Many factors can increase the load on your website; this includes web crawlers.
+In addition, if allowed to crawl the entirety of a site, web crawlers can cause pollution of search results with resources that don't benefit from being searchable.

 ## Solution